 Take Home Message

-There are a number of myths about protein consumption which are shared in the public media.
+There are a number of protein myths which which have cropped up over the years.
 However, few high-quality studies support many of the arguments made against high-protein diets.
 So, is protein good for you?